The HBCU Career Center

 Millennials at Work: Four Workplace Paradigm Shifts

 Almost two decades after the turn of the century, there are still no shortage of complaints being made about millennials at work.
 But the fact remains clear— those whiny-screen-addled-gluten-free-sheeple (I'm one), have shaken the workplace to its core.
 It has felt like a near forgone conclusion that America’s largest generational workforce would continue to defy more than a few conventions that up until this point, have remained near and dear to the American job machine.
-Here are four workplace paradigm shifts championed by millennials that are barreling forward as new routines.
+Here are four workplace paradigm shifts championed by millennials.

 The #MeToo Movement